ACCESS-NRI/CMIP7-Hackathon/docs/VSCode_setup_guide.md

 ```
 This will list all currently running ESMValTool recipes.
 <br><br>
-For each, recipe outputs can be found in:
+For each recipe, the outputs can be found in:
 ```
 /scratch/nf33/[username]/esmvaltool_outputs
 ```